 Again, however, the data that is tracked can be interrupted depending on a number of aspects – from incognito windows, to cookie preferences, and the set-up of the practice site itself.
 This can also influence a difference in the reporting that Google shows vs DenGro.

 My reports talk about Marketing Channel and Marketing Source – what’s the difference?

-Channel and Source are assigned by DenGro automatically, for online leads, based on the information we’re able to pull through the forms and what data we’re able to track.
-Source is not always available, but where possible we assign it and display it on the Lead’s Profile, in the Lead Export, and on the Lead Generation Report.
+Channel and Source are assigned by DenGro automatically, for online leads, based on the information pulled through from the forms and what data we’re able to track.
+Source is not always available, where possible we assign it and display it on the Lead’s Profile, in the Lead Export, and on the Lead Generation Report.